khval/kittyTurbo.library/turboPlus_commands.md

     If your changing colors often then this command can be faster then normal Plot command. if your not changing color often, it should be faster to preset color with ink command.

+    This command does not change graphic cursor.

 n=F Point(x,y)

     Same as normal point command, no difference in speed.

+    This command does not change graphic cursor.

 F Circle x,y,r,[color]

     Same as normal circle command, no difference in speed.

+    This command does not change graphic cursor.

 F Draw n,n

     Same as normal draw command, no difference in speed.

+    This command does change graphic cursor.

 F Draw x,y To x,y

     Same as normal draw command, no difference in speed.

+    This command does change graphic cursor.

 n=F Sqr(n)